Elimination Diet Meal Plan & Recipes for Gut Healing

 Why Elimination Diets Work

-An elimination diet can help you to improve both gastrointestinal and non-gastrointestinal conditions for three main reasons:
+An elimination diet can help you improve both gastrointestinal and non-gastrointestinal conditions for three main reasons:

-- Elimination diets can show us any foods that do not agree with our particular gut bacteria, causing our gut microbiome (the bacteria and other microbes that live in your digestive system and create a stable ecosystem) to be imbalanced [3, 4].
+- Elimination diets can show you any foods that do not agree with your particular gut bacteria, causing your gut microbiome (the bacteria and other microbes that live in your digestive system and create a stable ecosystem) to be imbalanced 3.

-Regardless of exactly why a food is causing symptoms, the end result is a lot of stress on the body and gut, as well as an increase in inflammation resulting in symptoms, such as digestive issues like stomach pain and bloating, as well as eczema, migraines, and brain fog.
+Regardless of exactly why a food is causing symptoms, the result is a lot of stress on the body and gut, as well as an increase in inflammation, resulting in symptoms such as digestive issues like stomach pain and bloating, as well as eczema, migraines, and brain fog.

 An elimination diet removes foods that potentially drive stress and inflammation, which gives the gut and body time to relax, reset, and often repair.
 Letting the gut and body rest and relax creates a better gastrointestinal environment for reintroducing foods after about three to four weeks.

-A Paleo diet is also inherently lower in carbohydrates because it does not include typical high carbohydrate foods such as pasta, bread, rice, sweeteners, and desserts.
-It also moderates intake of fruits and nuts.
+A Paleo diet is inherently lower in carbohydrates because it does not include typical high-carbohydrate foods such as pasta, bread, sweeteners, and desserts.
+It also moderates the intake of fruits and nuts.

-The simplest way to think of a Paleo diet is that you eat whole foods including meat, vegetables, and some fruits, nuts, and seeds.
-You do not eat grains, dairy products, or processed foods.
+The simplest way to think of a Paleo diet is that you eat whole foods, including meat, vegetables, and some fruits, nuts, and seeds.
+You do not eat grains, dairy products, ultra-processed foods, or refined foods.

 Here is a more detailed list of what you eat on a Paleo diet: